jackie-dai/Vault-of-Knowledge/CS170/Lecture 21 - Approximate Algorithms.md

 NP-hard problem

+Reduce to:
 	Algorithm #1
-1. Compute a maximal matching M in G
+	Compute a maximal matching M in G

-Def:
+	Def: a matching is set of edges w/ no overlapping every verticies *A maximal matching means there are no more edges can be added*

+	Solution: Can compute by adding edges greedily to M

+Now the output of all the vertices in the set are part of the vertex cover

+Theorem: C is a vertex cover and |C| <= 2 * Optimal size (OPT)

+Claim: C is a vertex cover